 Uterine fibroids can develop within the uterine lining (submucosal), the uterine muscle (intramural) or outside the uterine lining (subserosal.)
-Submucosal fibroids may increase the area of the lining, which causes you to bleed more when it is shed each month.
+Submucosal fibroids may increase the area of the lining, which gives you more blood to shed each month.
 These fibroids may also hinder your body’s ability to stop bleeding once it starts.

-Intramural fibroids can increase the blood flow that reaches your uterus, and can also expand the size of your uterine cavity, thereby increasing bleeding.
+Intramural fibroids can increase the blood flow that reaches your uterus.
+They can also expand the size of your uterine cavity, thereby increasing bleeding.

-If fibroids are the cause of your heavy menstrual flow, you will need to treat your fibroids in order to stop the excessive bleeding.
+If fibroids are causing your heavy flow, you’ll have to treat your fibroids them to stop the excessive bleeding.
 Be sure and discuss all your treatment options, both surgical and minimally invasive, when deciding how best to address your fibroids and heavy mentrual flow.